jcgarcii/Cryptography-Algorithms/README.md

 # Cryptology

-### Collection of programs I built for my cryptolography course at Iowa State University
+### Collection of programs I built throughout the duration of my Cyber Security Engineering courses at Iowa State University, contains various implementations of encryption and decryption algorithms.